misxenia/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

-   is used as a default value that can be used to make a call "brittle" for arrays whose indices may not start with 1.
-See ``@safeindices`` or ``SafeIndices`` for more information.
+   can be used as a default value to make a call "brittle" for arrays whose indices may not start with 1.
 Example:

    .. code-block:: julia

        trailingsize(A, n) = trailingsize(UnsafeIndices(), A, n)

        function trailingsize(s::IndicesSafety, A, n)
            sz = size(s, A, n)
            for i = n+1:ndims(A)